 music and visual arts) the epitome of impressionism in music; the aural equivalent of one of Monet's roughly contemporaneous Giverny paintings.
 For an example, consider Monet's Garden at Giverny (1895) above (E.G. Bührle Collection, Zurich; image from WebGallery of Impressionists).

-Hearing this on WQXR sent me searching for a video; the best I could find, and I think it's superb (despite a few bits of extraneous noise), is this performance by 15 year old twin sisters Susan and Sarah Wang (they are now in their twenties; read more about them here).
+Hearing this lovely piece for four-handed piano on WQXR sent me searching for a video; the best I could find, and I think it's superb, is this performance by the then fifteen year old twin sisters Susan and Sarah Wang (they are now in their twenties; read more about them here).

 The story behind this piece is that Fauré had an affair with the singer Emma Bardac, who was later to become Madame Debussy.
 Bardac had a young daughter, Hélène, who was called "Dolly."
-Fauré adored the little girl, and composed a six part suite for four-handed piano which he named in her honor.
+Fauré adored the little girl, and composed a six part suite for four-handed piano, one part being composed for each of her birthdays, which he named in her honor.
 This is the third part ("Dolly's Garden") of the suite (the others are Berceuse, Mi-a-ou, Kitty-valse, Tendresse, and Le pas espagnol).

 Dolly later became Madame Gaston de Tinan; she died in 1985 at the age of 93.